 Mrs. Erigero helps the team financially, and keeps track of information on people who are in and want to join the club.

-1st year member, Cody worked on the website and led strategy for competition.
+2nd year member, Cody is the leader for strategy for competition.

 Below are some robots from our previous years.
 Each and every one complies with the FRC rules and regulations that were given that specific year.
 These robots were all completed by our team within six weeks.